jacksonh1/slim_conservation_orthogroup_generation/README.md

 This pipeline could probably benefit from using a workflow manager like snakemake or nextflow.
 However, I'm not sure if it would be worth the extra effort required for people to understand if they are unfamiliar with those tools.
 I've considered using a config manager like hydra, but it has the same potential downfall.

-## source code
+# source code
-- see `./src/readme.md` for more info on the source code
+- see [src/readme.md](./src/readme.md) for more info on how the source code is structured